srleecode/component-command-utils/README.md

  - map - returns the result of a component command function.
 Its usage is similar to the 'invoke' command, but allows the usage of cypress commands in the component command function
  - tap - executes a component commands function and returns the calling component command.
 This allows the chaining of actions on the same component command.
  - create - creates a comopnent command from a given JQuery element.
 This command is normally just used internally in component commands to create sub elements of the component as component commands.
 For example, a column in a table

+#### Methods

+ - get - used to create component commands without any base element, e.g. a table
+ - find - used to create component commands using a base element, e.g. cell in a table
+ - findElement - used to select a jquery element
+ - findAll - used to crreate multiple component commands, e.g. rows in a table

 ## Points to note